 It also plays an important role in the proper functioning of nerve and brain cells.

 If you take different prescribed medicines that treat depression, migraine headaches, and manage pain together, you may end up with too much serotonin in your body.
 Too much serotonin can cause a variety of mild to severe symptoms.
 These symptoms can affect the brain, muscles, and other parts of the body.

-Serotonin syndrome is typically seen when a medication is started or if the dosage is increased.
-The condition is most likely to occur when two or more of the drugs are taken together.
-Serotonin syndrome can be fatal if not treated promptly.
+Serotonin syndrome typically occurs when you start a new medication.
+It can also occur if you increase the dosage of a medication you’re already taking.
+The condition is most likely to occur when two or more drugs are taken together.
+Serotonin syndrome can be fatal if you don’t receive prompt treatment.

-Symptoms can occur within minutes or hours after taking a new medication or increasing the dose of a medication.
-They may include:
+You may have symptoms within minutes or hours of taking a new medication or increasing the dose of a medication.
+The symptoms may include:

 - muscle spasms

 - high blood pressure

 - overactive reflexes, or hyperreflexia

 In more severe cases, the symptoms may include: